 - 5.1 The Independent Administrator will submit the EITI Report upon approval to the MSG.
-The MSG will endorse the report prior to its publication and will oversee its publication by the national secretariat.
-Where stakeholders other than the Independent Administrator decide to include additional comments in, or opinions on, the EITI Report, the authorship should be clearly indicated. - 5.2 The final EITI Report must be translated to the following languages: Mongolian and English - 5.3 The Independent Administrator should produce electronic data files8 that can be published together with the final Report. - 5.4 Following approval by the MSG, the Independent Administrator is mandated to submit summary data from the EITI Report electronically to the International Secretariat according to the standardised reporting format available from the International Secretariat (Requirement 5.3(b)9. - 5.5 The Independent Administrator shall take appropriate measures to ensure that the report is comprehensible.
+The MSG will endorse the report prior to its publication and will oversee its publication.
+Where stakeholders other than the Independent Administrator decide to include additional comments in, or opinions on, the EITI Report, the authorship should be clearly indicated. - 5.2 The final EITI Report must be prepared by Mongolian and it should be delivered with English translation.
+If there is any discrepancy between the English an Mongolian version, the Mongolian version shall prevail. - 5.3 The Independent Administrator should produce electronic data files8 that can be published together with the final Report. - 5.4 Following approval by the MSG, the Independent Administrator is mandated to submit summary data from the EITI Report electronically to the International Secretariat according to the standardised reporting format available from the International Secretariat. - 5.5 The Independent Administrator shall take appropriate measures to ensure that the report is comprehensible.
 This includes ensuring that the report has high levels of readability, legibility and usability.
-The MSG may wish to request that the report be edited by a professional copy-editor and/or be designed by a professional graphical designer. - 5.6 The MSG may request that the Independent Administrator submit to the national secretariat all data gathered during reconciliation available, including the contact information of all institutions contacted during the reporting process.
+The report should be edited by a professional editor and should be designed by a professional graphical designer.
+In addition, report should be delivered with its adaptation and infographics. - 5.6 The MSG may request that the Independent Administrator submit to the national secretariat all data gathered during reconciliation available, including the contact information of all institutions contacted during the reporting process. - 5.7 The Independent Administrator shall be deliver source file (word document) and its appendices (excel files) to Mongolia EITI Secretariat. - 5.8 The Independent Administrator shall be input all adjustments made to report figures into Mongolia EITI e-reporting system.